amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 }
 ```

-## Handle rate limit breach
+## Handle exceeded rate limits
-**Purpose**: Ensure your application functions smoothly even after your application breaches API rate limits.
+**Purpose**: Helps you keep your application running smoothly, even if your application exceeds the API rate limits.

-**Context**: APIs often enforce rate limits to protect resources and ensure fair usage.
-Exceeding these limits results in a `429` response, which must be handled programmatically to avoid application failures.
+**Context**: Rate limits protect resources and ensure fair API usage.
+If your application exceeds these limits, you receive a `429` response.
+You must handle this response in code to prevent application failures.

 **Before you begin**:
 - Review the rate limit policies listed above.
 - Understand how to interpret HTTP status codes, especially status code `429`.

-Follow these steps to manage a rate-limit breach:
+Follow these steps when your application exceeds the rate-limit:
 1. Monitor the HTTP response code of each API calls.
 2. If you receive a `429` status code, retrieve the `Retry-After` header to determine the wait duration.
 3. Implement a backoff mechanism:
-   - Pause for 1-2 seconds before making subsequent API calls.
+   - Pause for one or two seconds before making subsequent API calls.
    - Increase the wait duration if request volume is high.
 4. For Python applications:
-   - Consider using the [the official Meraki Python library](https://github.com/meraki/dashboard-api-python), which includes  automatic retry and backoff handling.
+   - Try [the official Meraki Python library](https://github.com/meraki/dashboard-api-python), which includes automatic retry and backoff handling.
 Here is an example implementation:

     ```Python
     response = requests.request("GET", url, headers=headers)